clairebarale/webpage/content/_index.md

 As part of the Bloomberg PhD Fellowship received in 2023, I completed a Research Scientist Internship with Bloomberg AI and Law team, where I was mentored by Leslie Barrett.

 I am interested in information extraction, indirectly supervised learning, domain-specific language models and reasoning over expert language.
-During my Ph.D., I am working on legal information extraction and legal language temporal reasoning.
+During my PhD, I am working on legal information extraction and legal language temporal reasoning.

 I am originally from Nice, France.
 Before starting my PhD, I worked as a financial analyst at Havas New York, and studied at Paris Dauphine University and Mines ParisTech.
 I have a background in economics and finance and graduated with a master's of research in computer science in 2021.